spiral/docs/docs/en/basics/orm.md

 ];
 ```

-You can exclude `Spiral\Cycle\Bootloader\BridgeBootloader` bootloader and select only needed bootloaders by writing them
-separately.
+Alternatively, for more granular control, the `BridgeBootloader` can be excluded and selected the only needed
+bootloaders.

+The relevant code for this in Kernel would look like this:

 ```php app/src/Application/Kernel.php
 use Spiral\Cycle\Bootloader as CycleBridge;